-Lapp or Light Art Performance Photography is a style in which you literally paint your pictures with light.
-If you own a digital SLR camera or even a Lomo camera, this could easily be you’re new favorite hobby!
-The crazy part is, Lapp is created with only one picture.
-There isn’t any photoshop skills needed, by simply grabbing a flashlight you will create spectacular works of art:
+LAPP, or light art performance photography, is a style in which you literally paint your pictures with light.
+If you own a DSLR camera or even a Lomo camera, this could easily be your new favorite hobby!
+The crazy part is, LAPP is created with only one picture.
+There aren’t any Photoshop skills needed; by simply grabbing a flashlight you will create spectacular works of art.

 Tools you will need:

 - DSLR camera (or any camera with shutter speeds slower than 5 seconds)